fieldtrip/website/development/datastructure.md

 - [ft_datatype_timelock](/reference/ft_datatype_timelock)
 - [ft_datatype_volume](/reference/ft_datatype_volume)

+## Checking and converting

-Besides documenting the data structures, these functions also check the consistency of the structures and - where needed - update the data structures to the latest standard.
+Besides documenting the data structures, these ft_datatype_xxx functions also check the internal consistency of the structures and - where needed - update the data structures to the latest standard.
 This means that if a user loads a data structure from an old .mat file on disk and feeds it into a newer version of a FieldTrip function, the data structure is updated to the expected format prior to the function doing its work.
 This works by each FieldTrip function calling **[ft_checkdata](/reference/ft_checkdata)** at the start of the function, and ft_checkdata calling the corresponding ft_datatype_xxx function.

 ## Dimord